Helen Duncan, Scotland’s Last Witch

 by Ben Johnson

-Spiritualist, medium (well large actually, she weighed in at over 22 stone (or over 300 lbs for any readers from the USA)) and the last person in Britain to be tried and sentenced under the 1735 Witchcraft Act.
+Spiritualist, medium and the last person in Britain to be tried and sentenced under the 1735 Witchcraft Act.

 Born in Callander in 1897, the daughter of a cabinet-maker, Helen Duncan was a show woman who travelled throughout Britain, holding regular séances during which she would produce the form of dead people by emitting a cloud-like substance – ectoplasm – from her mouth.
 These spirits were said to appear, talking and actually touching their relatives.